kamexX/pdf-toolkit/README.md

 # Explanation

-You would like to split a PDF File or a Ebook into several subfiles?
-But you dont want to waste your time to use "print to pdf" ?
+You would like to split a PDF File or an eBook into several subfiles?
+But you don't want to waste your time to use "print to pdf"?

-Then you should use the CLI Utility PDF Splitter, to split the PDF without bunch of work.
+Then you should use the CLI Utility pdfsplit, to split the PDF without bunch of work.

-Just note the pagenumber of the chapters and the offset (these sites which are not included in your pdf page if you want to skip a part at the beginning)
+Just note the pagenumber of each chapters and the offset (these sites which are not included in your pdf page if you want to skip a part at the beginning)

 Then the script splits the pdf and stores the subfiles into a new folder, called like the pdfs filename.